online-photo-submission/cloudcard-photo-downloader/README.md

   - example: `TIMESTAMP,NVARCHAR,VARCHAR`
     - Note: Order is important.
 The order in which the parameter types are listed must match the order in which they occur in `DatabasePostProcessor.query`

+#### AdditionalPhotoPostProcessor Settings
+- AdditionalPhotoPostProcessor.include
+  - default: `null`
+  - description: which supporting document types should be downloaded.
+If `null`, download all.
+  - example: `Signature,Government ID`
+    - Note: Separate multiple values by commas.

 ### Summary Service Settings ([Video](https://youtu.be/u33vJqTPPAg))
 - downloader.summaryService
   - default: `SimpleSummaryService`